dvidelabs/flatcc/README.md

 Version 0.3.0 introduced breaking changes related to vector API, see [CHANGELOG for 0.3.0](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md#030)

-Post 0.3.0 Windows is supported, but some some non-essential features such as JSON parsing and custom emitters currently do no pass tests.
+Windows 32-bit builds with MSVC 14 2015 are supported post 0.3.0 and
+pass all tests.

 Big endian platforms have not been tested at all.
 While care has been taken to handle endian encoding, there are bound to be some issues.
 The